 In summary: Mind with little to no thoughts just means a mind that's clear/pure.
 That's it!
 It doesn't mean ignorance of “I” is resolved.
 In fact a jñāni (wise person) couldn't care less whether his/her mind is undergoing a torrential storm or it's quiet.
 The mind is NOT-I. Thus jnani won't even need nor have inclination to say “I have a clear mind”.

-Let’s revise: What is the purpose of spiritual sadhana?
+What is the purpose of spiritual sadhana?
 Purify the mind.
-Why?

-Because it makes contemplation/self-enquiry meaningful and fruitful under guidance of a guru (whose using a proven means of knowledge (pramana) to help remove ignorance preventing you from recognizing your limitless nature.
+Because it makes contemplation/self-enquiry meaningful and fruitful under guidance of a guru (teacher of Vedanta), whose using a proven means of knowledge (pramana) to help remove ignorance preventing you from recognizing your limitless nature.